rrovetto/Orbital-Space-Ontology-Project/index.md

 Welcome to the current landing page for the [Orbital Space Ontology Project](https://github.com/rrovetto/Orbital-Space-Ontology-Project).

-### PROJECT GOAL(General)
+### PROJECT GOAL (general)
 The development of a computational ontology or ontology suite for astronautical and space science applications.
 A specific aim is to develop domain ontologies for that can be used across federated databases.
 It is based on the publications listed below.

-### SCOPE/DOMAIN
+### SCOPE/DOMAIN OF INTEREST
-SSA and the orbital and near-Earth space environment.
+Space situational awareness(SSA) and the orbital and near-Earth space environment.
 A specific sub-domain focus is [orbital debris ontology](http://link.springer.com/article/10.1007/s12145-015-0233-3)(1)(Rovetto, ESI 2015),[space situational awareness(SSA)](https://arxiv.org/abs/1606.01924) (2)(Rovetto & Kelso, 2016), general orbitology, space operations, and modeling activities.

 ### STATUS
 * Under development, subject to revision.
 No claims to completeness.
 Seeking subject-matter experts.
 * Funding needed to sustainably develop the project.
 Interested parties should contact the author.

 ### Project Goals (specific)
-* an orbital and SSA _terminology_ that can be used across ontologies and platforms
+* one or more orbital and SSA _terminology_
+* a general-purpose orbital ontology to ontologically model any orbit from inputted instance data (data on particular satellites), and ontologies for classifying orbital debris and other orbital space objects.
 * formal, conceptual and philosophical analysis of fundamental astronautical, astrodynamic and orbital concepts
-* a general-purpose orbital ontology to ontologically model any orbit from inputted instance data (data on particular satellites), and ontologies for classifying orbital debris and other orbital space objects.
 * _Data sharing_ and integration among orbital debris or space object catalogues
 * Teaching Innovation by applying ontologies to _space visualizations/graphical-simulations_, and conceptual modeling.
 * _Reducing complexity_ of programming by providing a thorough data model for software to draw upon